Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.0.0.md

 * After a partition image is converted, subsequence run-instance will not incur image conversion (no delay).
 * During conversion, partition-based images and instances are tagged with 'euca:image-conversion-state' and 'euca:image-conversion-status'.
 The tags disappear when the image is converted successfully.
 * CC Image Proxy is no longer usable and CC_IMAGE_PROXY_* options have been removed from eucalyptus.conf.
+* There is no longer a default kernel and ramdisk [EUCA-8812](https://eucalyptus.atlassian.net/browse/EUCA-8812)

 ### Image Service Changes
 * For import-volume, import-instance, and running PV images, there will be a worker VM that takes care of image copying and conversion.